OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 This is assuming our `Sample` contract had an `initialize` function with one `uint256` parameter, which it doesn't.
 The above code simply illustrates how you would create the upgradeable instance if it had an `initialize` function.

 Continuing with our example, notice that the way we interact with the contracts is by using their `methods` object.
-This is because ZeppelinOS uses Web3 1.0 Contract interface:
+This is because the OpenZeppelin SDK uses the web3.js 1.0 Contract interface:

 ```js
 const result = await proxy.methods.totalSupply().call();
 ```

-This is how you should write tests for your ZeppelinOS projects.
-The project object provided by `TestHelper` wraps all of ZeppelinOS programmatic interface in a way that is very convenient to use in tests.
-By running tests in this way, you make sure that you are testing your contracts with the exact set of conditions that they would have in production, after you deploy them with ZeppelinOS.
+This is how you should write tests for your OpenZeppelin SDK projects.
+The project object provided by `TestHelper` wraps all of OpenZeppelin SDK programmatic interface in a way that is very convenient to use in tests.
+By running tests in this way, you make sure that you are testing your contracts with the exact set of conditions that they would have in production, after you deploy them with the OpenZeppelin SDK.

 ## Calling initialize functions manually in your tests